 Can I Program a Handheld Radio?

-Programming handheld radios are similar to programming complete police scanner sets.
+Programming handheld radios like the Uniden SDS100 is similar to programming complete police scanner sets.
 Since handheld radios use battery power, you’ll have to charge it fully to ensure that it works.
 As we stated earlier, you can start collecting frequencies while your radio is charging so you’ll be equipped with a fresh set of channels once it’s completed.

 Next, start by placing your scanner on manual programming mode.
 You have to press the “Manual” button to start entering frequencies manually, which is followed by pressing the “Manual” button again.